kubernetes/website/content/en/blog/_posts/2019-02-06-poseidon-firmament-scheduler-announcement.md

 For details about the design of this project see the [design document](https://github.com/kubernetes-sigs/poseidon/blob/master/docs/design/README.md).
 {{< /note >}}

-## Possible Use Case Scenarios – When to use it
+## Possible Use Case Scenarios – When To Use It

-[Poseidon-Firmament scheduler](https://kubernetes.io/docs/concepts/extend-kubernetes/poseidon-firmament-alternate-scheduler/) enables extremely high throughput scheduling environment at scale due to its bulk scheduling approach superiority versus K8S pod-at-a-time approach.
+[Poseidon-Firmament scheduler](https://kubernetes.io/docs/concepts/extend-kubernetes/poseidon-firmament-alternate-scheduler/) enables extremely high throughput scheduling environment at scale due to its bulk scheduling approach superiority versus K8s pod-at-a-time approach.
 In our extensive tests, we have observed substantial throughput benefits as long as resource requirements (CPU/Memory) for incoming Pods is uniform across jobs (Replicasets/Deployments/Jobs), mainly due to efficient amortization of work across jobs.

 Although, [Poseidon-Firmament scheduler](https://kubernetes.io/docs/concepts/extend-kubernetes/poseidon-firmament-alternate-scheduler/) is capable of scheduling various types of workloads (service, batch, etc.), following are the few use cases where it excels the most:

-  1. For “Big Data/AI” jobs consisting of large no. of tasks, throughput benefits are tremendous.
+  1. For “Big Data/AI” jobs consisting of a large number of tasks, throughput benefits are tremendous.

   2. Substantial throughput benefits also for service or batch job scenarios where workload resource requirements are uniform across jobs (Replicasets/Deplyments/Jobs).